kradalby/kradalby.no/content/Network/openvpn.md

         </Group>
     </Authorization>

 Take the base configuration and put it in /etc/openvpn/auth/auth-ldap.conf.
-Then its pretty straight forward to edit it to your needs.
+Then it is pretty straight forward to edit it to your needs.

-At the moment i have not got the group filtering to work.
+At the moment, I have not got the group filtering to work.

 ### The server
-OpenVPN can run on both TCP and UDP aswell as multiple ports, however, you will need to create a configuration for each of them.
+OpenVPN can run on both TCP and UDP as well as multiple ports, however, you will need to create a configuration for each of them.

 Here is my base TCP configuration:

     :::
     plugin /usr/lib/openvpn/openvpn-auth-ldap.so /etc/openvpn/auth/auth-ldap.conf
     client-cert-not-required

     port 1194

     proto tcp

     dev tun

     ca ca.crt
     cert server.crt
     key server.key  # This file should be kept secret

     dh dh2048.pem

     server 10.8.0.0 255.255.255.0

     ifconfig-pool-persist ipp.txt
     push "dhcp-option DNS 8.8.8.8"
     push "dhcp-option DNS 129.241.0.200"